FMIA Week 7: On Benchings, Bad Calls and the Big Miss in Baltimore

 In 2007, as a 17-year-old high school senior in Texas, Justin Tucker was 40-for-40 on his extra-point tries.
 From 2008 through 2011, at the University of Texas, Tucker was 71-for-71.
 And as the sun was setting in Baltimore on Sunday, Tucker, as an NFL kicker from 2012 to 2018, was 245-for-245 in professional regular-season and playoff games.

-So since Tucker began shaving, he had jogged onto the field 356 times at Westlake High in Austin, at the hometown University of Texas and for the Baltimore Ravens and never missed a PAT.
+So, basically since Tucker began shaving, he had jogged onto the field 356 times and never missed a PAT.

 No one can quite explain what happened, or how it happened, that Tucker, the most accurate kicker in NFL history, on a blustery evening in downtown Baltimore, missed his first PAT since his junior year in high school.
 “No idea,” one of the rush men on the Saints’ field-goal team, Taysom Hill, told me afterward.
 “I didn’t see anything weird.
 I’m just as shocked as everybody else.”